danisqxas/discord-chat-summarizer-ai/README.md

 # 🧠 Discord Chat Summarizer AI

-**Analyze, summarize, and interrogate Discord chat history with surgical precision.**
-This tool leverages state-of-the-art language models from OpenRouter, wrapped in a powerful self-contained UI for fast, accurate insight extraction from conversation logs.
+**Summarize, interrogate, and control Discord conversations like a pro.**
+A fully-integrated AI assistant for Discord that fuses conversational intelligence, summarization, and memory into a single self-contained powerhouse — controlled entirely via UI and natural commands.

-> Developed and optimized by `aerthex` — made for engineers, not tourists.
+> ✨ Engineered by `aerthex` — for those who demand clarity, automation, and precision.

 ---

-## 🚀 Features
+## 🚀 Key Capabilities

-- 🔍 Automatically summarizes the latest **250 messages** of any Discord channel
+- 📥 **Summarize with a command:** Extract the essence of the last 250 messages in any channel
-- 🧠 Maintains **stateful memory** across questions for contextual conversations
+- 🧠 **Contextual chat memory:** Persist conversations across turns with dynamic memory pruning
-- 🤖 Supports **natural language queries** over summarized or raw chat logs
+- 🤖 **Ask anything:** Natural language Q&A about recent logs, summaries, or raw messages
-- 🧪 Includes a **live test** for validating OpenRouter API keys
-- 🎛️ Configurable via integrated UI: select models, set memory & message limits, reset state
-- 🔐 Supports a curated list of **free-tier models** (Qwen, Mistral, LLaMA, DeepSeek, etc.)
-- 📦 Persists chat history locally with automatic trimming and compatibility fallback
+- 🔐 **Supports multiple models:** DeepSeek, Mistral, Meta-LLaMA, Gemini, Qwen, and more via OpenRouter
+- 🛠️ **Live configuration panel:** Set your API key, choose models, tweak memory — all without touching code
+- 🔬 **Built-in diagnostics:** Instantly test your OpenRouter key from the UI
-- 💬 Command interface: `summarize`, `status`, `chat`, and `reset`
+- 💬 **Minimal CLI interface:** Use `summarize`, `chat`, `status`, and `reset` directly from Discord
+- 📂 **Auto-persistent state:** Summaries and conversations are trimmed, validated and stored
+- 💾 **Disk-based JSON storage:** Keeps lightweight local logs for sessions
-- ⚙️ Developed for use with Discord selfbot environments like **Nighty** or similar frameworks
+- 🎛️ **Framework-agnostic:** Designed for use with selfbot environments like Nighty, but portable elsewhere
+- 🧪 **Debug tools included:** Toggle verbose logs when troubleshooting

+---

+## 🧠 Why This Exists

+Discord is noisy.
+If you manage communities, monitor logs, or track decisions, context gets buried in a sea of scroll.
+This project brings structure to that chaos, combining AI summarization with dynamic chat-based interaction.
+It doesn't just summarize — it understands, remembers, and responds.

 ---